An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Preliminaries

 \item \textbf{Adding a new vertex $v_\text{new}$ to $V'$ without destroying the independence constraint if and only if all its neighbors are not in $V'$ (i.e., all neighboring vertices of $v_\text{new}$ are in state $0$).} Here, $v_\text{new} \notin V'$ and $v_\text{new} \in V$.
 Successfully adding vertex $v_\text{new}$ into $V'$ corresponds to the state transition of $x_{v_\text{new}}$ from $0$ to $1$. \end{enumerate}

 All in all, without destroying the independence, the addition or removal of a vertex $v$ can be controlled by the states of its neighbors.
 Specifically, the condition for adding or removing vertex $v$ while maintaining the independence of the set is that all neighbors of $v$ must not be in the independent set $V'$.
-This condition can be expressed as

-where $N(v)$ denotes the set of neighbors of vertex $v$ that contains $d(v)$ vertices, and $x_{v_{q_j}}$ is the state of the $q_j$-th neighbor of $v$.
+This condition can be expressed as where $N(v)$ denotes the set of neighbors of vertex $v$ that contains $d(v)$ vertices, and $x_{v_{q_j}}$ is the state of the $q_j$-th neighbor of $v$.
 The condition $f_v = 1$ ensures that all neighbors of vertex $v$ are not in the independent set $V'$, thus maintaining the independence of the set when $v$ is added or removed.

 Successfully removing a vertex from $V'$ or adding a vertex to $V'$ corresponds to applying the $X$ gate to the qubit corresponding to vertex $v$.
 If the operation fails (i.e., a vertex is not successfully removed or added), the identity operation $I$ is applied instead.
-For each vertex $v$, its corresponding partial mixer Hamiltonian can be formally expressed as follows:
+For each vertex $v$, its corresponding partial mixer Hamiltonian can be formally expressed as In QAOA+, the total mixer Hamiltonian is given by $H_M = \sum_{v=1}^{n} M_v$, and the mixer unitary operator, parameterized by $\beta_i$, is expressed as